 So, to get into an accessibility state of mind, a great place to start is the W3C, the World Wide Web Consortium.
 They develop standards around the web, which also include a lot of standards for accessibility.
 You can also find an extremely valuable page with all the basics of designing for web accessibility.

-On our resource page, there’s a checklist you should download for making Word Documents accessible.
+On our resource page, there’s a checklist you should download to make Word Documents accessible.
 Many of the general items on that checklist also apply to courses.

 Provide Sufficient Contrast